MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity-example.md

 1. Open LanguageSimilarityExample solution.
 2. Start LanguageSimilarityExample project.
 The parameters are pre-populated in the project file.

-This demo is a console program that takes a resource directory and sample.txt path as input parameters.
-The resource directory is to initialize the LanguageSimilarity model.
+This demo is a console program which takes a resource directory and sample.txt path as input parameters.

+It first creates a LanguageSimilarity instance with resource directory to initialize the models.

   ```C#
   string resourceDir = args[0];